 In order to modify a child custody order in Texas, the party requesting the modification must show two things.

-First, the party must show that there has been a “substantial and material” change in circumstances of the child or one of the parents.
-Second, the party must show that the requested modification is in the best interests of the child.
+First, the party must show that there is a “substantial and material” change in circumstances of the child or one of the parents.
+Second, the parent must show that the modification the parent requested is in the best interests of the child.

 This article focuses on the first element – a substantial and material change in circumstances.
 This inquiry is very fact dependent and the slightest change in any fact scenario could result in a different outcome.

-This also means that a court has a significant amount of discretion in deciding whether or not the substantial and material change standard is met.
+This also means that a court has significant discretion in deciding whether or not the substantial and material change standard is met.

 Whose Circumstances Changed And When?

-In order to show the change in circumstances, the party requesting the modification must demonstrate the circumstances at the time of the original order as well as the change in those circumstances that exists at the time the party seeks a modification.
+In order to show the change in circumstances, the party requesting the modification must demonstrate the circumstances at the time of the original order as well as the change in those circumstances that exists at the time the party requests the modification.

-Put more simply – you must show what has changed since the original order was entered.
-And you must show that the change is substantial and material.
+Put more simply – you must show what has changed since the court entered the original order and you must show that it is a substantial and material change in circumstances.

 What are Some Examples of Substantial and Material Changes In Circumstances?

-Below are some examples of situations which courts have found to be a substantial and material change in circumstances of one of the parties:
+Below are some examples of situations courts found to be a substantial and material change in circumstances of one of the parties: